SowmyaVenky/AzureSynapseExperiments/SparkExamples/README.md

 <img src="../images/synapse_pe_8.png" title="Sample Architecure" />

+* Now we can't connect to synapse from the web-ui.
+Let us download Azure data studio and try to connect. https://azure.microsoft.com/en-us/products/data-studio

 * These are the steps required to be followed on an Ubuntu machine to test things out.

 ./azcopy login